 Looking Back at Life

 All these small nuances and values I have been picking up since I was a little boy, from my grandmother as well as my parents.
 It remains one of my most treasured beliefs that they have made me who I am.
-Some days I stand on this land…land that has been for generations in my family and look down a long driveway of memories and think, perhaps I should chronicle the innocuous happenings that have stood like beacons in my matrix of memories.
+Some days I stand on this land…land that has been for generations in my family and kind of look down a long driveway of memories and recollections come tumbling out, perhaps I should chronicle the innocuous happenings that have stood like beacons in my matrix of memories.

 The family never let her down…uncles, aunts, cousins, all came together and she was the pivot.
-These get-togethers became a family a jamboree.
+Thus get-togethers became a family a jamboree.

 School holidays were always at the farm….
 Waking up at the break of dawn with the smells from the kitchen wafting up to my room ….
 The smell of the freshly cooking flour in ‘desi ghee’ and sugar was enough to drive anyone out of their deep sleep.